ArtyomArtamonov/EncryptedWebsocketChat/README.md

 ## TODO:

-– Ability to disconnect without lost of handshake\n
+– Ability to disconnect without lost of handshake